 How about a double layered, double warm hat to snuggle your ears when the snow flies?
 Or a fashion forward welted hat, perhaps one with waves or multiple colors?
 A deep cowl that doubles as a hood would be lovely too.
 And who does not want an attractive and lovely warm shawl?
 Don't be caught out in the cold, snow, and gales with out some lovely snuggly warm woolies?

-You will need to get ready for gifting, and knit for yourself.
-Get your needles clicking, get to work.
+You will need to get ready for gifting too, the kids stockings need filling.
+Hats and texting (finger free) mitts are always welcome.
+Get your needles clicking, it's time to get to work.
 Here are a few simple and lovely warm patterns for your viewing;

 A warm deep cowl / hood with a free bonus pattern for mitts - http://www.craftsy.com/pattern/knitting/accessory/soft-and-snugly-knitted-cowlhood--bonus/57551

 An interesting sidewards knit hat that brings to mind some of ZZ Top's hats-